 All plans except for the Basic plan can enable Solr for search indexing.
 For installation instructions and additional details, see Enabling Solr for WordPress, Enabling Solr with Drupal 7 or Enabling Solr on Drupal 8.

 All plans except for the Basic plan can enable Redis for object caching.
 For installation instructions and additional details, see Installing Redis on Drupal or WordPress.

 The following tools are specifically for WordPress.

-Running a WordPress Site Network requires a special configuration that is only available on Elite plans.
+Running a WordPress Site Network requires a special configuration that is only available to contract customers.
 These sites can only be created by Pantheon employees.
 For details, see WordPress Site Networks.

 The guided migration process for WordPress is baked into the Pantheon User Dashboard - simply click Migrate Existing Site and select WordPress to get started.
 For details, see Migrate Sites to Pantheon.

 Drupal 8 is the first version of Drupal to include Composer usage within Drupal Core itself.
 For details, see Composer Fundamentals and Workflows.

 Terminus, the Pantheon command-line interface, has a near 1:1 parity with the Pantheon Dashboard.
 After installing this tool locally, login using a machine token.
 This allows for passwordless authentication, which is often necessary for bots, scripts and continuous integration.